 If you’re an online user rather new to the scene, or a user with little to no VPN experience, have I got the VPN provider for you – CyberGhost!

 CyberGhost has an above-average global server network consisting of over 6,000 servers stationed in Malaysia and 86 other countries.
 Many of the provider’s servers are optimized for video streaming and sharing files.

 All CyberGhost-provided connections are shielded using bank-grade encryption, DNS and IPv6 leak prevention, and a kill switch.
 Plus, ad and tracker blocking are available, as well as the ability to force websites to serve up secure versions of their pages.

 No privacy worries either, thanks to a strict no-server-logs policy and an acceptance of Bitcoin as payment for services rendered.

-CyberGhost’s protected connections are some of the fastest around, delivering more than enough power for 4K and HD video, online gaming action and large file sharing.
+CyberGhost’s download speeds are very fast, delivering more than enough power for 4K and HD video, online gaming action and large file sharing.
 No data cap restrictions to be found here.

 App support is another strong point with CyberGhost, with offerings for the Amazon Fire, Android, Android TV, iOS, macOS, Linux and Windows device platforms.

 The provider’s easy-to-use apps are the main reason I recommend this VPN to newbie online or VPN users.
 The apps offer one-click access to reliable VPN protection, without the need to deal with a load of complicated settings.